agda/agda/doc/user-manual/language/core-language.lagda.rst

 Nice Concrete Syntax
 --------------------

-The translation from "Agda.Syntax.Concrete" to "Agda.Syntax.Abstract" involves scope analysis, figuring out infix operator precedences and tidying up definitions.
+The ``Nice Concrete Syntax`` is a slightly reorganized version of the ``Concrete Syntax`` that is easier to deal with internally.
+Among other things, it:

+* detects mutual blocks
+* assembles :ref:`definitions <module-basics>` from their isolated parts
+* collects fixity information of :ref:`mixfix operators <mixfix-operators>` and attaches it to definitions
+* emits warnings for possibly unintended but still valid declarations, which essentially is dead code such as empty ``instance`` blocks and misplaced :ref:`pragmas <pragmas>`

 Abstract Syntax
 ---------------

+The translation from ``Agda.Syntax.Concrete`` to ``Agda.Syntax.Abstract``
+involves scope analysis, figuring out infix operator precedences and tidying up definitions.

 The abstract syntax ``Agda.Syntax.Abstract`` is the result after desugaring and scope analysis of the concrete syntax.
 The type checker works on abstract